 The "before" photo here is an older, inherited piece.
 The "after" photo is the engagement ring which used the customer's diamonds and sapphire.

-CASE STUDY 10 is a full on custom jewelry.
-Again, the customer provided the diamonds and a basic design.
-We drew up this sketch and then created this piece entirely by hand.
+Here again, the customer provided the diamonds and a basic design.
+We drew up this sketch and then created this piece entirely by hand:

-You can even send us a simple drawing for your custom idea.
+You can always send us a simple drawing for your custom idea.
 Don’t worry about not being an artist!
 We can work with you.

 With the ring above, we used our client’s diamonds.
 The whole custom job, entirely handmade, from the customer’s drawing to the final product, ran $2200.